 An employee cannot participate in key decisions involving a relative who is a university employee or student.
 The responsibility for key decisions must be assigned to another individual who is higher in administrative rank than either relative (an alternate administrator).
 In some cases, it may be necessary to assign the responsibility to someone of an equal rank (e.g., another dean, director, chair, or coordinator), but the responsibility for key decisions cannot be given to someone whose own evaluation will be supervised by one of the relatives.

 The arrangement must be put in writing and placed in the personnel file of each relative.
 The appropriate dean or director is responsible for establishing administrative review and for responding to complaints or concerns about the review process.
-If a dean, director, or vice president is one of the related family members, then the executive vice president and provost of the university or the president (if the executive vice president and provost of the university is one of the related family members) will be responsible for arranging alternate administrative review.
+If a dean, director, or vice president is one of the related family members, then the provost of the university or the president (if the provost of the university is one of the related family members) will be responsible for arranging alternate administrative review.

 For further information, see:

 skip navigation bar